craigduncanlab/markup-languages/README.md

 The staging of markup language processing helps achieves the broad aims of reducing markup burden on the writer.
 The technical goals of such staged text translation are:

--  to bridge the inconvenient gap between simple markup and more complex object-orientated, serialised markup languages like OOXML (with another human-readable markup scheme); and
+-  to bridge the inconvenient gap between simple markup and more complex object-orientated, serialised markup languages like OOXML (it does this with another human-readable markup scheme in the middle of the workflow); and
 - to introduce additional markup language features such as document splitting and easy toggle of comments/notes content.

 The last features (such as tighter control over notes) are enabled by the markup definitions, but it also requires the translation program to accept override instructions about whether notes should appear in the output or not.

-Both PML and SML are markup languages, but SML is more detailed, so a PML to SML translator may have to use translation rules/algorithms to do the work.

 SML is a markup language that specifies the styles for output, in a precise line-by-line fashion (suitable for .OOXML and .docx).

+Both PML and SML are markup languages, and each inserts more information into the output file, based on internal rules.
+The SML output is more detailed than the SML input.
+The PML output is the input to the SML.

+Some information needs to pass through every stage unaltered, such as the insertion of page or document breaks.
+Also, user-level instructions like whether notes mode is 'on' need to pass through all stages.
 Both PML and SML can distinguish the notes parts of the text, so that the initial PML to SML translator can be set to turn the notes on or off for the purpose of the finished .docx document.

 PML/SML can insert document breaks - allowing you to produce more than one .docx file from a single PML script file.
-Normal page breaks can also be inserted with a different code (#PB).
+In SML, normal page breaks can also be inserted with a different code (#PB).

+Automated SML generation requires the translator to use algorithms and analysis of the PML text to produce more detailed markup encoding than exists in the starting PML input.

-# Plain Markup Language  - design
+# Plain Markup Language (PML) - design

 The aim of this markup language is minimalist, to avoid the need for markup except where it can assist with automated application of styles and rendering of new documents.

 Consistent with this aim, the present definition of PML avoids the need for marking up plain text except for:
  - notes;
- - punctuation to encode tabulation (e.g. vertical expansion of long legal sentences);
+ - punctuation like semicolons to encode tabulation (e.g. vertical expansion of long legal sentences);
  - defining where new documents begin; and
- - metadata (kind of document  - to assist with automated SML generation).
+ - basic metadata related to the type of document  - to assist with automated SML generation.

-Automated SML generation requires the translator to use algorithms and analysis of the PML text to produce more detailed markup encoding than exists in the PML.

 ## Notes